ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ### Colour Scheme:

 The colour palette was chosen with accessibility in mind.
 The yellow colour #E9CA1B used in both the header and the footer was chosen to represent the golden honey.
-Text colours of darkslategrey and darkslateblue in combination with the off white background colour of #F9F9F0 used for the body of the page allow for easy readability while not being overwhelming.
-The website [mycolor.space](https://mycolor.space/) aws used to create the color palette.
+Text colours of darkslategrey and darkslateblue in combination with the off-white background colour of #F9F9F0 used for the body of the page allow for easy readability while not being overwhelming.
+The website [mycolor.space](https://mycolor.space/) was used to create the color palette.
 ![Color Palette](/assets/docs/color-palette.png)

 ### Typography: